Evelyn Bourke: Career

 In May 2018, she joined Bank of Ireland Group plc and the Court of Directors of The Governor and Company of the Bank of Ireland as Non-executive Director.
 She is currently Chair of the Audit Committee and a member of the Risk Committee and has also served on the Nomination and Governance Committee.

 She joined the Marks & Spencer Board in February 2021 and is a member of the Board's Audit and Nomination Committees.

 She joined the Board of Admiral Group plc from April 2021 and is a member of the Remuneration Committee.

 From July 2021, she will join the Board of AJ Bell plc one of the UK's largest investment platforms.

 Bourke was also a Non-Executive Director of BusinessLDN between 2019 and 2021.

 She has also served as a Non-Executive Director on a number of boards, including The Children's Mutual, Opportunity Now and IFG Group plc.

-Personal life

-She is married and lives in the UK.